 You should see a jelly like substance when removed from the freezer. '

-your syrup a little longer and try the test again.
+If not, cook your syrup a little longer and try the test again.

 If you have never canned or made preserves before, this Pear Preserves Recipe might seems daunting.